vy538/idea-generator/README.md

 4. User can click the "Generate" button to spin the slot machine and get new random ideas
 5. The slot machine animates, spinning the ideas and images
 6. User can switch between English and Chinese using language buttons in the header
-7. User can navigate to the Gallery page (to be implemented) to view created illustrations
+7. User can navigate to the Gallery page to view created illustrations
+8. In the Gallery, user can click on an illustration to view an enlarged version
+9. The enlarged view displays the image with a blurred overlay and close button
+10. User can close the enlarged view by clicking the close button or outside the image

 ## Technologies Used